decyphertek-io/decyphertek/docs/products/aws/parrotos.md

-Parrot OS is an open source penetration testing platform based on Debian, designed for security professionals and developers.
+ParrotSec is an open source penetration testing platform based on Debian, designed for security professionals and developers.
 It provides a comprehensive suite of tools for vulnerability assessment, digital forensics, and privacy protection.
 Parrot OS can be accessed directly from your web browser via noVNC.
 [AWS Marketplace: ParrotOS Web Desktop ](https://aws.amazon.com/marketplace/pp/prodview-q5skrk5xt3jpy?sr=0-8&ref_=beagle&applicationId=AWSMPContessa)

 ParrotOS Web Desktop Login: